Amy Richlin

 Amy Ellen Richlin (born December 12, 1951) is a professor in the Department of Classics at the University of California Los Angeles (UCLA).
-Her specialist areas include Latin literature, the history of sexuality, and feminist theory.
+Her areas of specialization include Latin literature, the history of sexuality, and feminist theory.

 Early life

-Born in Hackensack, New Jersey on December 12, 1951, to parents Samuel Richlin and Sylvia Richlin, her grandparents all immigrated to the US from Lithuania and Belarus.
-Neither of her parents were in the classic field with her father pursuing careers in music, poetry and butchery and her mother being a typist and secretary, most notably to Manie Sacks.
+Richlin was born in Hackensack, New Jersey on December 12, 1951, to Samuel Richlin and Sylvia Richlin.
+Her grandparents all immigrated to the US from Lithuania and Belarus.
+Her father studied at the Eastman School of Music, where he was close friends with Alec Wilder, but worked afterwards as a kosher butcher.
+Richlin's mother worked as a typist and secretary, most notably to Manie Sacks.

 Academic career

-Richlin studied at Smith College, then transferred to Princeton University in 1970, graduating in 1973 as part of the first co-ed class to study there, where she then went on to found The Princeton University Women's Crew and then studied for her PhD at Yale University writing her dissertation on "Sexual Terms and Themes in Roman Satire and Related Genres".
-Since 1977, she has taught at Rutgers University (1977–1979), Dartmouth College (1979–1982), Lehigh University (1982–1989), and the University of Southern California (1989–2005), before moving to the University of California at Los Angeles.
-She retired from the University of California at Los Angeles after 45 years of teaching in 2022.
+Richlin studied at Smith College, then transferred in 1970 to Princeton University, where she was the founding captain of the women's rowing team.
+She graduated from Princeton in 1973 as part of the first co-ed class to study there and then completed her PhD at Yale University, writing her dissertation on "Sexual Terms and Themes in Roman Satire and Related Genres".
+She taught at Rutgers University (1977–1979), Dartmouth College (1979–1982), Lehigh University (1982–1989), and the University of Southern California (1989–2005), before moving to the University of California at Los Angeles.
+She retired in 2022 from the University of California at Los Angeles after 45 years of teaching.

 Published works

-Her first book was The Garden of Priapus: Sexuality and Aggression in Roman Humor (1983; rev 1992).
-She developed the theme in collected works including Pornography and Representation in Greece and Rome (1992), and Feminist Theory and the Classics (co-edited with Nancy Sorkin Rabinowitz, 1993).
+Her first book was The Garden of Priapus: Sexuality and Aggression in Roman Humour (1983; rev 1992).
+She developed similar themes in collected works including Pornography and Representation in Greece and Rome (1992), and Feminist Theory and the Classics (co-edited with Nancy Sorkin Rabinowitz, 1993).
 She has publicly cited Australian classical scholar Suzanne Dixon as a great influence in shaping her work on gender politics.
 Richlin was the first to publish the word 'fuck' in the journal Classical Philology.

 In Rome and the Mysterious Orient, Richlin translated three works – Curculio, Persa and Poenulus – by the Roman playwright Plautus (notably using "references taken right out of American pop culture" to make Plautus more understandable to modern audiences).
 For example, the conventionally translated text: